BeckTimothy/MyKBFirmware/README.md

 ![Planck keyboard layer 0](/img/planckLayer0.PNG)

 ## Layers 1 and 2
 are Colemak and Dvorak, alternative layouts to QWERTY.
-You can swap your defualt layer between layers 0, 1, and 2 on layer 6.
+You can swap your default layer between layers 0, 1, and 2 on layer 6.

 ## Layer 3
 contains F-keys in the lower left and a num pad on the right, I'm working on adding PHP Class and API boilerplating scripts to the top row.